 She does a survey of the state of the art in things like biodiesel and geoengineering.
 The summary ends with this conclusion that I totally agree with.

-What I've read so far has opened my eyes to more good ways to look at the issue.
-Hopefully I'll have more to say when I'm done.
-I already know enough to say "Please read this book!"
+Saving US! really did open my eyes to more good ways to look at the issue.
+"Please read this book!"